Fleckism/SecurityPlus/SecurityPlus/19A Risk Management Process and Concepts.md

 To ensure that the business stakeholders understand each risk scenario, you should **articulate it such that the cause and effect can clearly be understood by the owner of the asset**.
 A DoS risk should be put into plain language that describes how the risk would occur and, as a result, what access is being denied to whom, and the effect to the business.
 For example: "As a result of malicious or hacking activity against the public website, the site may become overloaded, preventing clients from accessing their client order accounts.
 This will result in a loss of sales for so many hours and a potential loss of revenue of so many dollars."

-A [[risk register]] is a document showing the results of risk assessments in a comprehensible format.
+A [[risk register]] is a document showing the results of [[risk assesment]]s in a comprehensible format.
 The register may resemble the heat map risk matrix shown earlier with columns for impact and likelihood ratings, date of identification, description, countermeasures, owner/route for escalation, and status.
 Risk registers are also commonly depicted as scatterplot graphs, where impact and likelihood are each an axis, and the plot point is associated with a legend that includes more information about the nature of the plotted risk.
 A risk register should be shared between stakeholders (executives, department managers, and senior technicians) so that they understand the risks associated with the workflows that they manage.